syncfusion-content/wpf-docs/wpf/SfDataGrid/UI-Automation.md

 * C:\Program Files\Syncfusion\Essential QTP\12.4.0.24\WPF\bin\

 N> By Default QTP supports higher Framework version installed in your machine.
-When you want to make use of SfDataGrid in a lower framework version, you need to copy and paste the SfGridQTP.WPF DLL in preferred locations.
-DLL Copy Location: C:\Program Files\Syncfusion\Essential QTP\12.4.0.24\WPF\bin\ DLL Paste Location: C:\Program Files\HP\QuickTestProfessional\data\Extensibility\WPF\Syncfusion
+When you want to make use of SfDataGrid in a lower Framework version, you need to copy and paste the SfGridQTP.WPF Assembly in preferred locations.
+Assembly Copy Location: C:\Program Files\Syncfusion\Essential QTP\12.4.0.24\WPF\bin\ Assembly Paste Location: C:\Program Files\HP\QuickTestProfessional\data\Extensibility\WPF\Syncfusion